Undergraduate Program in Chemistry

 Chemistry faculty bring their expertise in cutting edge research to the classroom, providing an education that is grounded in the latest knowledge and real-world examples.
 Also, in addition to the usual chemistry courses, undergraduates take three introductory graduate level classes, which looks very attractive to employers.
+Opportunites exist to participate in research projects leading to co-authorship of papers in major scientific journals.

 Employers value the education our students receiveESF Chemistry undergrads have been highly successful in gaining employment or acceptance into graduate or medical schools soon after earning their degrees.